Following are responses to common questions about public records at UNC-Chapel Hill.

 What is the University's policy on public records requests?

-The University's policy on public records requests can be found here.
+The University's policy on public records requests is at policies.unc.edu.

 I’m an employee at UNC-Chapel Hill.
 How should I respond to a public records request?